-Offering a truly one-of-a-kind experience, this deluxe Airstream trailer on the Uyuni salt flats, comes with its own private chef and guide, allowing you to explore the mesmerising beauty of one of South America's unearthliest landscapes in unique style.
+Offering a truly one-of-a-kind experience, this deluxe Airstream trailer on Bolivia's Uyuni salt flats comes with its own private chef and guide, allowing you to explore the mesmerising beauty of one of South America's unearthliest landscapes in style.

 At a Glance

 Utterly unique experience, staying right in the heart of one of the world's most haunting landscapes

-Explore the remoter parts of the pan away from the crowds on foot or by bike
+Explore the more remote parts of the salt pan away from the crowds, either on foot or by bike

 The surface of the pan itself is cracked into a billion naturally occurring hexagon shapes.
-Its appearance can change dramatically: in dry conditions the surface can look like snow or ice while at night it glows with reflected moonlight; when wet it takes on the appearance of a colossal mirror fringed by distant, snow-capped peaks and islands strewn with giant cacti.
+Its appearance can change dramatically dependent on the season: in dry conditions the surface can look like snow or ice while at night it glows with reflected moonlight; when wet it takes on the appearance of a colossal mirror fringed by distant, snow-capped peaks and islands strewn with giant cacti.

-The Airstream sleeps two (with the option of a third traveler on a sofa-bed) and is equipped with everything you might need: a bathroom, toiletries, shower with hot water, hair dryer, heater and air-conditioning, a comfortable queen-size bed with electric blankets, an iPod dock and a fully stocked mini bar.
+Each Airstream sleeps two (with the option of a third traveler on a sofa-bed) and is equipped with everything you might need: a bathroom, toiletries, shower with hot water, hair dryer, heater and air-conditioning, a comfortable queen-size bed (or twin beds) with electric blankets, plush seating and a complimentary fully-stocked mini bar.
 Due to the altitude of Salar de Uyuni, there is even an oxygen tank available to help you breathe easy.

-It is towed behind a 4x4, and followed by the “teardrop”, a smaller supporting wagon that carries a kitchen and other necessities, which vanishes after dinner, taking chef, driver and guide off to stay in the nearest village at the edge of the salt pan, and leaving you with just a radio and satellite phone in case of an emergency.
+It is towed behind a 4x4 and followed by the “teardrop”, a smaller supporting wagon that carries a kitchen and other necessities, which vanishes after dinner, taking chef, driver and guide off to stay nearby at the edge of the salt pan, and leaving you with just a radio and satellite phone in case of an emergency.

-Meals are served under an umbrella in the middle of the desert or at a small dining table inside the Airstream.
-Breakfast might include freshly squeezed orange and pineapple juices and sweet papayas served alongside fresh coffee, and dinner a juicy roast llama steak, served with some decent Bolivian red wine from the southern region of Tarija.
+Meals are simple but delicious and served under an umbrella in the middle of the desert or at a small dining table inside the Airstream.
+Breakfast might include freshly squeezed orange and pineapple juices and sweet papayas served alongside fresh coffee, and dinner a juicy roast llama steak, served with some quality Bolivian red wine from the southern region of Tarija.